PritiSheoran/Lab-Guides/Logic App/Logicapp.md

    ![Create Logic App](Create1.png)

 10. Wait a few minutes while Azure sets up your Logic App.
-Click on the **Go to resource(1)** option.
+Click on the **Go to resource** option.

     ![Go To Resources Page](GoToResource.png)